Certificate in Education Specialist (EdS) in Curriculum & Instruction: English Education

 LSU Education Specialist Certification (English Education Concentration)

-A minimum of 60 hours of graduate credit—which may include hours earned in the master’s degree—is required.
-A minimum of 18 hours of the last 24 hours must be taken for resident credit in the Department Educational Theory, Policy & Practice of at LSU.
+A minimum of 60 hours of graduate credit — which may include hours earned in the master’s degree — is required.
 All programs must be approved by the student's departmental advisor.
-A minimum of nine hours must be taken outside of the College of Education.
+A minimum of nine hours must be taken outside of the School of Education.

 All programs must include the following components: